Never turn up to a BBQ empty handed

 You will not see wildlife everywhere, nor is everything deadly

-The hopes and dreams of seeing kangaroos and koalas roaming the streets are long gone; with the cities developing fast, the wildlife have headed inland.
-If you want to see these native animals, you will need to visit a zoo or wildlife park.
-While on the subject of animals, not everything you see is deadly, and if they are, it is quite unlikely they will actually kill you.
+The hopes and dreams of seeing kangaroos and koalas roaming the streets are unrealistic; with cities developing fast, the wildlife has headed inland, and if you want to see these native animals, it’s best to visit a wildlife park.
+While on the subject of animals, not everything you see is deadly, and even if you do happen to have an encounter with a more dangerous creature, it is unlikely they will actually kill you.

 Smoking isn’t cool

-Yes, people smoke, and it’s not a bad thing as it’s your life choice, but in Australia, it’s not cheap at all.
+Whether you smoke or not is up to you, but in Australia, it’s not a cheap habit at all.
 With a legislation soon to be passed charging $40 for one packet of cigarettes, you won’t want to get into the habit over here, unless you’re prepared to say goodbye to that dream holiday, car, house, and the list goes on.
 Oh and not to mention, there are some cigarettes with truly gruesome pictures on the packets.

 Be prepared to go offline

-The internet in Australia is slow and expensive, unlike places such as London where the internet is everywhere.
-If you must have the internet, the best and cheapest option is to buy yourself a hotspot to take around with you.
+The internet in Australia can be slow and expensive, unlike in places such as London where the internet is everywhere.
+If you have to remain connected, the best and cheapest option is to buy yourself a hotspot to take around with you.
 The best part about these is not only will it connect you, but some also have the ability to double up as a portable charger for your phone!

 Tim Tams are the new Oreos

 Technically, Tim Tams came first, but Aussies like to keep these to themselves – you’ll understand soon enough.
-One packet of Tim Tams will be finished in the blink of an eye and will have you crying out for more, so be sure to stock up, especially when you are packing your suitcase to leave Australia.
+One packet of Tim Tams will be finished in the blink of an eye, so be sure to stock up, especially when you are packing your suitcase to leave Australia.

 Aussies don’t have pennies